afimb/chouette/README.md

 For more information see [Architecture Documentation](http://www.chouette.mobi/docs/)

 Feel free to test and access to the demonstration web site at [http://appli.chouette.mobi/chouette2](http://appli.chouette.mobi/chouette2).
-Two types of access are granted :
+Two types of accesses are granted :
 * A demo organisation with a set of data
   * login : 'demo@chouette.mobi'
   * password : 'chouette'